-Figure 11-2 Guarding Vision Settings
+Figure 12-2 Guarding Vision Settings

-Step 2 Check the Enable checkbox to activate the function.
+Step 3 Check the Enable checkbox to activate the function.
+The Service Terms interface pops up as below.

-Then the Service Terms interface pops up as below.
+Figure 12-3 Service Terms

-Figure 11-3 Service Terms
+- 1) Check the checkbox of The Guarding Vision service will require internet access.
+Please read Service Terms and Privacy Statement before enabling the service. - 2) Scan the QR code on the interface to read the Service Terms and the Privacy Statement. - 3) Create the verification code and enter the code in the Verification Code text field. - 4) Click OK to save the settings and return to the Guarding Vision interface.

-- 1) Create the verification code and enter the code in the Verification Code text field. - 2) Check the checkbox of The Guarding Vision service will require internet access.
-Please read Service Terms and Privacy Statement before enabling the service. - 3) Scan the QR code on the interface to read the Service Terms and Privacy Statement. - 4) Click OK to save the settings and return to the Guarding Vision interface.
+- Guarding Vision is disabled by default. - The verification code is empty when the device leaves factory. - The verification code must contain 6 to 12 letters or numbers and is case sensitive. - Every time you enable Guarding Vision, the Service Terms interface pops up and you should check the checkbox before enabling it.

-- Guarding Vision is disabled by default. - The verification code is empty when the device leaves factory. - The verification code must contain 6 to 12 letters or numbers and is case sensitive. - Every time you enable Guarding Vision, the Terms of Service interface pops up and you should check the checkbox before enabling it. - Step 3 (Optional) Check the checkbox of Custom and input the Server Address. - Step 4 (Optional) Check the checkbox of Enable Stream Encryption.
+Step 4 (Optional) Check the checkbox of Custom and input the Server Address.

+Step 5 (Optional) Check the checkbox of Enable Stream Encryption.
 After this feature is enabled, the verification code is required for remote access and live view.